The Benefits of Social-Emotional Learning

-Positive Behavior Supports (PBS) & Response to Intervention (RTI)
+Positive Behavioral Intervention Supports (PBIS) & Response to Intervention (RTI)

 Tier 1 – Universal: A classroom-based program that promotes social and emotional learning by teaching children the skills to understand their emotions, peacefully communicate feelings to others, develop positive relationships, manage conflicts and challenges, and make and keep friends.

 Tier 2 – Prevention: A program to be used in small group settings to focus on specific skills that are especially problematic for students who require extra support.
 Children can be pre-taught concepts to prepare them for classroom-based intervention.

 Tier 3 – Intervention: A program for a small subset of students who need intensive, individualized intervention to master skills (i.e., students with individualized support plans or Individualized Education Plans, IEPs).

 The Kimochis curriculum can stand-alone or enhance and extend an existing character education program.
 Kimochis lessons teach children to be:

 - Respectful: Use a respectful voice, face, words and actions; listen to upset feelings

 - Responsible: Speak up for self or others; admit and own mistakes

 - Resilient: Work through emotion alone or with help; bounce back from difficult moments

 - Compassionate and Kind: Have empathy or concern for others; look for moments to be kind to self and others